 What is SSO?

 Single sign-on (SSO) technologies allow organizations to invest in SaaS applications while retaining central control of passwords, access to control lists, and multi-factor authentication schemas.
 Just as importantly, SSO allows users to access all of their applications with a single set of credentials.
+Keep in mind, even if an SSO is enabled, the user will still need to have an account created in betterworks.

 Why Use SSO With betterworks?